AwalaApp/specs/rs000-core.md

 This protocol establishes the channel between two gateways.

 Gateway addresses MUST use the scheme `rng`.
-For example, `rng://example.com` and `rng+grpc://example.com` (if using the [gRPC binding](rs008-cogrpc.md)) are valid public gateway addresses, and `rng:0b5bb9d8014a0f9b1d61e21e796d78dccdf1352f23cd32812f4850b878ae4944c` is a valid private gateway address.
+For example, `rng://example.com` and `rng+socket://example.com` (if using the [CoSocket binding](rs004-cosocket.md)) are valid public gateway addresses, and `rng:0b5bb9d8014a0f9b1d61e21e796d78dccdf1352f23cd32812f4850b878ae4944c` is a valid private gateway address.

 When using the [Relaynet Key Agreement protocol](rs003-key-agreement.md), the two gateways MUST maintain a single session across the different message types.